-The debate surrounding the removal of monuments to the Confederacy has been ongoing for long time.
+The debate surrounding the removal of monuments to the Confederacy has been going on for a long time.
 Despite the fact that these monuments were erected solely to promote white supremacy and show opposition to the Civil Rights Act of 1964, 100 years after the Civil War, many Americans believe they should remain in place to honor the heritage and history of the Confederacy.

-- Bobbie: In 1923, Bobbie went missing on a hiking trip with his family, but managed to make the 2,800 mile trip home alone in just 6 months!
+- Bobbie: In 1923, Bobbie went missing on a hiking trip with his family, but managed to make the 2,800 mile trip home alone in just six months!

 - Bo Obama: Bo was the First Dog during President Barack Obama’s term, and he’s still MY dog president.

 - Argos: Argos was the dog of Odysseus.
 When Argos was a puppy, Odysseus left to fight the Trojan War.
 27 years later Odysseus returned dressed as a beggar and Argos was the ONLY one who recognized him.
 Kinda like how too few people recognize that Confederate leaders don’t deserve monuments in their honor.